devikirang/jobcenter/README.md

 * Manager and Interviewers add their rating on his/her skills and comments.- 'src/java/com.jobcenter.model.InterviewSession'

 ## Data
-For time being all the Data is created in 'src/java/com.jobcenter.Application'.
+* For time being all the Data is created in 'src/java/com.jobcenter.Application'.
-Assume this data is submitted using UI froms by recruiter, interviewer and interviewee.
+* Assume this data is submitted using UI froms by recruiter, manager, interviewer and interviewee.

 ## User Role
 * INTERVIEWEE - has access to 'All Jobs', 'My Applied Jobs'